jamesandpanda/tutorials/COMP2511/24T3/tute10/README.md

 Write a simple test in main that calls the builder directly to construct a train.

 Question: How could you extend this solution to add `ToyTrains` and a `ToyTrainBuilder` to the system?
+    > Pretty similar to implementing Abstract Factory.
+Make a builder interface and concrete builders (e.g. StandardTrainBuilder and ToyTrainBuilder) that implement that interface.

 ## C. Kahoot + General Revision